vickyiii/xup_high_level_synthesis_design_flow/docs/Lab1.md

 In this lab, you completed the major steps of the high-level synthesis design flow using Vitis.
 You created a project, adding source files, synthesized the design, simulated the design, and implemented the design.
 You also learned how to use the Analysis capability to understand the scheduling and binding.

 ## Answers

+<sub>"Note: These answers are based on the settings from the previous version and may not be accurate for the current version.
+Please verify with the latest synthesis report."</sub>

 **Answers for question 1:**
 Estimated clock period: **6.816 ns**
 Worst case latency: **24 clock cycles**